SNARL1/bd-mitigation-report/README.md

 ## Overview of content
 This repository is a research compendium for a decade-long effort to mitigate the effects of the amphibian chytrid fungus *Batrachochytrium dendrobatidis* ("Bd") on populations of the endangered [mountain yellow-legged frog](https://bit.ly/conservationstrategy).
 These mitigation efforts were conducted in the southern Sierra Nevada mountains (California, USA) during the period 2006-2018.
-This research culminated in the publication of a peer-reviewed paper entitled, "Effectiveness of antifungal treatments during chytridiomycosis epizootics in populations of an endangered frog" ([Knapp et al. 2022.
-PeerJ: XXXXX](xxxxxxxx)).
+This research culminated in the publication of a peer-reviewed paper entitled, "Effectiveness of antifungal treatments during chytridiomycosis epizootics in populations of an endangered frog" ([Knapp et al. 2022](https://doi.org/10.7717/peerj.12712)).

 The repository contains data, code to analyze treatment outcomes, and a report/manuscript describing the results of Bd mitigation efforts.
 These efforts included the following: